lasttycoon2506/jam-session-server/README.md

 # Jam-Session-Server
-Back-end for a site for musicians looking to form a band using MongoDB Atlas & Express
+Back-end for a site for musicians looking to form a band using MongoDB Atlas & Express (group project)

 ## Introduction
 Site allows a musician to create (and edit) a user profile, log-in (with authentication middleware) to post relevant instrument info and also search for other musicians through their posts.